Once again, thanks for the reviews, everyone! Your comments give me more inspiration and really lighten up my mood! Thanks!

 Yuzuru's mouth immediately opened but no sound came out.
 He closed his mouth again and looked away, obviously hurt by his kouhai's words.
 He knew that Zero had a point in not wanting to return to the Headquarters and receive not only deep humiliation but scorn and hostility as well.
 He knew that, and yet he felt so bitter to just accept it like that.

 "Kid, what do you want to do from now on?"
 Yagari started, not wanting to ask the question that had been bugging him yet.
-He started lighting another cigarette when he saw Cross narrowed his eyes at him.
+He started lighting another cigarette when he saw Cross narrow his eyes at him.
 "What?"

 "Smoking is prohibited inside the Dormitories, Yagari."
 He pouted childishly.